saptak/spark/4-basics-of-programming-apache-spark.md

 ```
 ![](https://www.dropbox.com/s/a2d7v61acgozid7/Screenshot%202015-04-13%2009.10.32.png?dl=1)

 Now that we have instantiated the RDD, it's time to apply some transformation operations on the RDD.
-In this case, I am going to apply a simple transformation operation using a Python lambda expression to filter out all the empty lines.
+In this case, I am going to apply a simple transformation operation `filter(f)` using a Python lambda expression to filter out all the empty lines.
+The `filter(f)` method is a data-parallel operation that creates a new RDD from the input RDD by applying filter function `f` to each item in the parent RDD and only passing those elements where the filter function returns `True`.
+Elements that do not return `True` will be dropped.
+Like map(), filter can be applied individually to each entry in the dataset, so is easily parallelized using Spark.

 ```python
 myLines_filtered = myLines.filter( lambda x: len(x) > 0 )